Innodroid/innodroid.github.io/_posts/2015-11-17-retiring-butterknife.md

 ---
 Today I have forever put aside the most excellent [Butterknife Library](https://github.com/JakeWharton/butterknife).
 This library has served me well but I sadly now bid it farewell.
 I take my leave of you and retire you back to the utensil drawer from which you came.

+## UPDATE

+**Update (5/11/16): I'm back to Butterknife.
+The data binding library has proven to be awkward and cumbersome and seems to cause longer build times.
+It also leads to frustrating issue with the tooling (i.e., jumping to errors in generated layouts instead of the real layouts).
+Butterknife just feels lightweight and does exactly the simple job I need.**

 ## The data-binding library

 I was very skeptical of the new [Data-Binding Library](http://developer.android.com/tools/data-binding/guide.html), for reasons explained below.
 However, with some pretty smart people throwing their weight behind it, and it being an official part of the Google support